 Current Work

-Camellia leads alumni relations work at GBHI's UCSF site, working closely with colleagues at Trinity College Dublin, to advance a global network of brain health leaders as lifelong Atlantic Fellows for Equity in Brain Health.
-She also manages the partnership with the San Francisco Conservatory of Music and UCSF (GBHI and UCSF Memory and Aging Center) and she is a flutist in the San Francisco Bay Area.
+Camellia leads alumni relations work at GBHI's UCSF site, working closely with colleagues at Trinity College Dublin, to champion a global network of Atlantic Fellows for Equity in Brain Health leaders.
+She is deeply involved in program curation and international partnerships and regional efforts.
+She previously also managed the partnership with the San Francisco Conservatory of Music and UCSF (GBHI and UCSF Memory and Aging Center) during its formative years, bringing perspectives as a professional flutist and arts organizer.

 Personal Hero